Mill1995/video-stream-merger/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+!!!
+This is a fork of the original video-stream-merger !!!

 Merges the video of multiple MediaStreams.
 Also merges the audio via the WebAudio API.

 - Send multiple videos over a single WebRTC MediaConnection.